claudiofabiani/Microsoft-Technology-Stack-Samples/Azure_ARM_Templates/App_Function_Consumption_Plan/README.md

 # App Function With Consumption Plan
-This template can be used to deploy an App Function resource using the COnsumption Plan. <br> The template contains also the storage account used by the App Function.
+This template can be used to deploy an App Function resource using the Consumption Plan. <br> The template contains also the storage account used by the App Function.